lsst-sitcom/sitcomtn-025/index.rst

    1. A summary of the suite of currently available tools/systems that may help fulfil the required functionality.

       - Report on their status, limitations, and where their current requirements may need to be expanded to cover any increase in scope
-      - Tools which were considered but found to be inadequate must also be reported
+      - Tools that were considered but found to be inadequate must also be reported

 This section contains a summary of the tools currently available for use that are applicable to on-the-fly operations.
 What follows is a list of the tools, each with a short description that contain links to pertinent information.